Spousal Support and Alimony

 Unlike child support, which has occasional cost-of-living increases, an alimony order tends to stay the same from year to year.
 Even if the ex-spouse has a significant increase in taxable income or receives large bonuses at work, the former spouse will not benefit from that increase like a child might with an increase in support.

-A court may consider adjusting spousal support if there is a significant change in the circumstances of the paying spouse.
-This may include a job loss or the spouse becoming disabled.
+A court may consider adjusting spousal support if there is a significant change in the paying spouse's circumstances, such as a job loss or disability.

-If a paying spouse has a significant drop in income to the point where they can no longer afford alimony, they may petition the court to reduce their alimony payment.
+If a paying spouse's income significantly drops to the point where they can no longer afford alimony, they may petition the court to reduce their alimony payment.
 They must prove their inability to meet their spousal support obligations to the court.

 Because a court can order alimony, the mechanisms available for enforcing any court order are open to a former spouse who's owed alimony.
 The alimony recipient can return to court in a contempt proceeding to force payment.